kumahq/kuma/UPGRADE.md

 ### Deprecation of `yes/no` values for annotation switches

-The value `yes` and `no` are deprecated when specifying boolean values for switches based on pod annotations, the support for these values will be removed in a future release.
-These values were not documented, so they are not expected to be widely used.
+The values `yes` and `no` are deprecated for specifying boolean values in switches based on pod annotations, and support for these values will be removed in a future release.
+Since these values were undocumented, they are not expected to be widely used.

 Please use `true` and `false` as replacements; some boolean switches also support `enabled` and `disabled`.
-Please check the documentation for the specific annotation for correct replacements.
+Check the documentation for the specific annotation to confirm the correct replacements.

 ## Upgrade to `2.8.x`